Harmful Algal Blooms

 - US Geological Survey Field and Laboratory Guide

+What will DEQ do when a HAB is reported?
 DEQ will perform preliminary screenings to determine if the bloom consists of harmful cyanobacteria.
-If harmful cyanobacteria are present, DEQ will collect samples and determine if toxins and/or the amount of cyanobacteria are at unsafe levels.
+If harmful cyanobacteria are present, DEQ will collect samples using standard operating procedures and determine if toxins and/or the amount of cyanobacteria are at unsafe levels.
 DEQ will notify the Wyoming Department of Health if toxins and/or the amount of cyanobacteria exceed unsafe levels so an Advisory can be issued.
 The Advisory will be posted around the water body and include recommendations on how to keep people and animals safe.
 DEQ will coordinate with the Wyoming Department of Health and the water management agency to monitor the bloom until the toxins and/or the amount of cyanobacteria return to safe levels.
 DEQ investigated three potential HABs in 2017; summaries of these events can be found in the Resources table below.

+What causes HABs?
 Cyanobacteria can be thought of as small floating plants.
 When there is sunlight, warm temperatures, and abundant food (nutrients such as nitrogen and phosphorus), cyanobacteria will grow rapidly while in slow or still water.
 Excess nutrients can come from stormwater, agriculture, wastewater, household activities, atmospheric deposition, and natural sources.

+What is DEQ doing to reduce the frequency of HABs?
 DEQ has partnered with agencies, organizations, and members of the public to discuss ways to address nutrient pollution in Wyoming.
 This group, the Wyoming Nutrient Work Group, has worked with DEQ to develop the Wyoming Nutrient Strategy.
 The strategy identifies priority items for addressing nutrient pollution through development of numeric water quality criteria for nutrients, point sources, nonpoint sources, as well as education and outreach.

 What can I do help reduce the frequency of HABs?

-Report problems when you find them.
+- Report problems when you find them.
 This will ensure that DEQ is aware of problem areas.

-Participate in the Wyoming Nutrient Work Group and help provide DEQ with input on how to most effectively address nutrient pollution.
+- Participate in the Wyoming Nutrient Work Group and help provide DEQ with input on how to most effectively address nutrient pollution.

-Be aware of potential contributions from your own home; use the recommended amount of fertilizer on your lawn, use phosphorus-free detergents, fix leaky septic systems and pick up pet waste.
+- Be aware of potential contributions from your own home; use the recommended amount of fertilizer on your lawn, use phosphorus-free detergents, fix leaky septic systems and pick up pet waste.